"

 Figure Description: The image is a flowchart of the Atkinson-Shiffrin model illustrating the process of memory formation and retention.
 It begins on the left with a box labeled “Input (stimuli)” connected by an arrow to “Sensory memory.”
 From “Sensory memory,” an arrow labeled “Attention” points to “Short-term memory.”
 Below “Sensory memory,” an arrow directs downward to “Forgetting.”
 From “Short-term memory,” there are multiple arrows: one pointing to “Long-term memory,” another looping back labeled “Rehearsal,” and a downward arrow pointing to “Forgetting.”
 Between “Short-term memory” and “Long-term memory,” there is a cycle involving arrows labeled “Encoding,” “Retrieval,” and “Rehearsal.”
 An arrow also connects “Long-term memory” back to “Short-term memory.”

 The essential part of the Atkinson-Shiffrin model that CLT targets is short-term memory forgetting and encoding into long-term memory.
 CLT wants to reduce forgetting and increase encoding.
-Lastly, Schema Theory by both Sir Frederic Bartlett (1926) and Jean Piaget (1954) posited that learning can be more productive when schemas (rules of thumb) can be associated with learning tasks or constructed from the task.
+Sir Frederic Bartlett (1926) and Jean Piaget (1954) thought that learning can be more productive when schemas (rules of thumb) can be constructed from the learning task.
 Schema is the cognitive infrastructure built by learners in long-term memory to make meaning of their learning.
-People can retrieve information from these schemas which reduces the amount of cognitive load required to learn material.
+People can retrieve information from developed schemas which reduces the amount of cognitive load required to learn material.

 The foundations of schemas, working memory, and a model for cognitive processing gave way to John Sweller (1988) who is the founder of the CLT.
 He argued that total working memory could work more efficiently when breaking material down into types of cognitive load and properly managed.
 Those types (explained further below) are extraneous load, intrinsic load, and germane load (see Figure 2).